Helping millions of people navigate the world of technology.

 Setup OneDrive on Your Samsung Phone

-To start syncing, you need to sign in with your OneDrive account in the Gallery app.
-If you are a Windows user, chances are, you already have a Microsoft account.
+To start syncing, sign in with your OneDrive account in the Gallery app.
+If you are a Windows user, you likely already have a Microsoft account.

-Step 1: Open the Gallery app on your phone.
+Step 1: Open the Gallery app on your phone > tap on the hamburger menu > select Settings.

 Once you sync your Samsung account with your Microsoft account, you can back up your photos and videos from Gallery to OneDrive.
 That way, you can access all your backed-up media files on your computer, iPad, and web.

-When you connect the Samsung Gallery app with OneDrive, you will see syncing options appearing in the settings.
-Let’s use it and set up the perfect sync experience.
+When you connect the Samsung Gallery app with OneDrive, you will see syncing options in the settings.
+Let’s use it to set up the perfect sync experience.

-Step 1: Launch the Gallery app on your Galaxy phone.
+Step 1: Open the Gallery app on your phone.
+Tap on the hamburger menu at the bottom and select Settings.

-Step 3: You can select Albums to sync and choose while device albums to backup with OneDrive.
+Step 2: Select Albums to sync and choose which device albums to back up to OneDrive.

-You have an option to sync media on Wi-Fi or mobile data.
-We would recommend using Wi-Fi only as some videos from your Gallery can reach up to a couple of GBs in size and it will drain the cellular data in no time.
+You have the option to sync media on Wi-Fi or mobile data.
+We recommend using Wi-Fi only, as some videos from your Gallery can reach up to a couple of GBs in size, draining your cellular data quickly.

 Understandably, the Photos app on Windows is powered by OneDrive.
 If you have enabled the sync function for OneDrive in the Samsung Gallery app, you will see and access all the captured photos and videos in the Photos app on the desktop.